|

 A forum is installed by FTP and browser command, using a database, normally of the MySQL type, with the usual PHP codebase.
 As with all these applications, there are alternative options using the ASP codebase for those sites using a Windows server.

+All-in-one Blog - Forum - WikiIs it possible to find an application that does all these jobs ?
 Sure - install a CMS.
 Most content management systems can have these other functions plugged in as required.
-The simplest solution we know that performs really well in all these areas is Joomla CMS.
+The least expensive option we know that performs really well in all these areas is Joomla CMS.
 If you expand it to include all these options it won't be simple for a beginner to set up or to run, though, but that is only to be expected.
 There are plenty of places to get help but the best solution is probably to find a mentor who will help you - unless you can take the commercial route.
+There are advantages and disadvantages to the various ways of running all these applications on one website.
+The three ways to do this are: - All installed separately

 Open Source v CommercialIt is necessary at the outset to choose between a commercial, semi-commercial or open-source application.
 In the CMS field, there are plenty of all types.
 There are fewer commercial versions in the blog, wiki or forum areas.